Archiv für die Kategroie ‘ Reviews ’

 Review by Anne Sofie Roald

-The very first glimpse of “Islam and other Faiths” by the late Isma’il Raji Faruqi filled me with excitement and curiosity.
+The very first glimpse of “Islam and Other Faiths” by the late Isma’il Raji Faruqi filled me with excitement and curiosity.
 Here was an outstanding Muslim scholar venturing into a field that is at once virgin and full of intellectual promise.
 I had read only two books by him before: “Tawhid: Its Relevance for Thought and Life” and “The Islamization of Knowledge”.
 The contents of the former are in tune with the tenor of the papers which comprise the present book, being, inter alia, a philosophical statements of the unity of God and its implications.
 The Muslims in the western countries are truly in great need of studies such as the present one that would help them deconstruct and subsequently reconstruct the role they should play as minorities.

 My study of the present collection of papers, which have been painstakingly selected and edited by Ataullah Siddiqui, reinforced the already positive impression that I had of the author.
 Faruqi stands out as one of the very few Muslim philosophers and scholars who earnestly attempted to interact with Islam’s two sister faiths, Judaism and Christianity, and articulated the theoretical foundations of such interaction.

-Islam and the Problem of Israel by Isma’il Raji al-Faruqi
+Islam and the Problem of Israel” by Isma’il Raji al-Faruqi

 Review by Haniffah Abdul Gafoor